rickwest/jigsaw-basically-basic/README.md

-# Jigsaw Clean Blog
+# Jigsaw Basically Basic

-Jigsaw Clean Blog, as the name suggests, is a simple [Jigsaw](https://jigsaw.tighten.co/) implementation of the [Startbootstrap Clean Blog theme](https://startbootstrap.com/template-overviews/clean-blog/).
-See the demo [here](https://jigsaw-clean-blog.netlify.com/).
+Jigsaw Basically Basic, as the name suggests, is a simple [Jigsaw](https://jigsaw.tighten.co/) implementation of the [Jekyll Basically Basic theme](https://github.com/mmistakes/jekyll-theme-basically-basic).
+See the demo [here](https://jigsaw-basically-basic.netlify.com/).

 ### System Requirements
 To use Jigsaw, you need to have PHP 7 and Composer installed on your machine.
 You'll also need Node.js, NPM and Yarn installed in order to use Laravel Mix to compile the CSS and Javascript.